 But it’s not enough for Camellia to be just a Belle.
 She wants to be the favorite—the Belle chosen by the Queen of Orléans to live in the royal palace, to tend to the royal family and their court, to be recognized as … Continue reading →

-The Absolutely True Part-Time Diary of an Indian
+About The Absolutely True Diary of a Part-Time Indian

 After a school incident provokes a teacher to challenge fifteen year-old Junior, he leaves the school on the Spokane Indian Reservation for an all-white school in a nearby town with better resources.
 At first, Junior’s new schoolmates shun him for being different, and at home, his friends shun him for being a traitor and leaving the reservation.
 Through cartoon drawings and frank narrative, Junior wrestles with his own sense of value and the value of his people.